Canadiens cool off Maple Leafs with 4-2 victory

 Anderson restored Montreal’s lead at 16:22.
 He kept the puck on a 2-on-1 break and picked the top corner on Campbell’s glove side.

-Jonathan Drouin was called for a tripping penalty midway through the third period, but the Maple Leafs’ power-play struggles continued.
+Jonathan Drouin was called for tripping midway through the third period, but the Maple Leafs’ power-play struggles continued.
+Toronto managed only two shots and has converted just one of its past 36 opportunities with the man advantage.

-Toronto managed only two shots and has converted only one of its past 36 opportunities with the man advantage.
+Campbell made a pair of strong saves late in the third period, stopping both Anderson and Suzuki to keep it a one-goal game.
+Tatar then iced the Montreal win at 17:35.

-Campbell made a pair of brilliant saves late in the third period, stoning both Anderson and Suzuki to keep it a one-goal game.
+“Our guys never quit,” Canadiens coach Dominique Ducharme said.
+“They believe in themselves.
+They know they can do some really good things.”

-Tatar clinched the Montreal win at 17:35.
 Each team had 25 shots on net.
+It was Toronto’s first regulation defeat since dropping a 4-3 decision to the Calgary Flames on March 19.

 The Maple Leafs’ highlight move was landing forward Nick Foligno from Columbus while the Canadiens acquired blueliner Erik Gustafsson from Philadelphia.
 Neither player was in the lineup Monday night.